nie-ine/inseri/Tutorials/Your scientific publication A-Z/1. Add Data/README.md

 ## 1.4.
 Commenting on the data

-Inseri provides a crucial function of structured commentary to vurtually any part of data that is opened in an application.
-This means that the user can address a third party data via IIIF, for example, a book from e-codices, and to comment on it page by page, thus immediately selecting and structuring the data for one's own research project, without the need to retype even the page number.
+Inseri provides a crucial function of a structured commentary to virtually any part of data that is opened in an application.
+This means that the user can address a third party data via IIIF, for example, a book from e-codices, and to comment on it page by page, thus immediately selecting and structuring the data for one's own research project, without the need to retype even the page number of the original.

 In order to make a comment, the user should first get data on the page by any of the methods described above (1.1-1.3).
-By clicking on the Inseri sign, in the "Add Data" group of applicaion, one find "Add commentary."
+By clicking on the Inseri sign, in the "Add, Edit & Manage Data" group of applicaion, one find "Comment App."

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-08/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/Com0.png" alt="Add Commentary in Apps" width="400"></p>